← All posts

 }

-4. Fast & Lightweight
+4. Fast & lightweight

-Built with Bun, SlackCLI starts in < 100ms.
-Single binary distribution—no dependencies to install.
+Built with Bun, SlackCLI starts in < 100 ms. Single binary distribution — no dependencies to install.

 SlackCLI acts as a bridge between your terminal (or automation scripts) and Slack’s API, supporting both authentication methods and managing multiple workspace credentials securely.